Gabriel-Dalton/credit-card-database-scanner/README.md

 This project is a **joke** and meant for entertainment purposes only.
 It’s not secure, doesn’t actually scan anything, and is in no way affiliated with any real security service.
 Do not input any real personal or financial information.
 We are not responsible for any consequences of actually trying to use this as a security tool (seriously, don’t).

-## License 📜

-MIT License

-> "Dixie Normous Credit Card Security™ - Keeping your credit card *fictitiously* safe since 2024!"
+> "UltraSecure™ Credit Card Safety Scanner - Keeping your credit card *fictitiously* safe since 2024!"

----

-Enjoy and feel free to share the laughs! 😂